dynatrace-oss/unguard/README.md

 ### ⛵ Minikube or Kind Deployment

-This is the recommended way of running Vogelgrippe on a local machine.
+This is the recommended way of running Unguard on a local machine.

 1.  **Install prerequisites**